 Leaving the TV or radio on for your dog may actually make them more anxious.
 So leave these off whilst you’re out.

-While obedience training is necessary, it is not the answer when it comes to treating your dog's separation anxiety.
-Separation anxiety isn't caused by disobedience or lack of training.
-It's best to consult a professional animal behaviourist for help.
+While obedience training is necessary, it is not the answer when it comes to treating your dog’s separation anxiety.
+It’s best to consult a professional animal behaviourist for help.

 How long does separation anxiety last in dogs?